- Completing a novel and seeing it published.

 You may now be wondering how or why I could let such a core piece of myself die.
 Recently I have been learning a lot about making space.
 At the moment, my life, my schedule, and even my mind are bursting at the seams, leaving little room for anything new.
 My novel and a future trip to Ireland are goals I can comfortably and easily hold onto – make space for if you will.
 Now new dreams are stepping to the fore, like studying Reiki and other forms of energy healing, developing my intuition using the Tarot, even as I dabble in astrology, quantum physics, and other metaphysical spheres of interest.
 These need time and energy that is difficult to give under the immense and looming shadow of an Air B&B.

 While my dreams and goals vie for space, I still have my job, my family, my friends, and even myself, all needing room to grow and develop.
-Because of this it is not enough to put the dream of the B&B on a back burner – it would require an empty burner.
+Because of this it is not enough to put the dream of the B&B on a back burner – that would require an empty burner.
 A dream this big, this filled with life would only fester and mold if left unattended out in the open.
 No, it must die a proper death and be buried once and for all.

 I told a friend about my decision to let the dream die and after hearing my reasons, she said, “Then we need to have a conversation about how those fundamental desires could be fulfilled another way.”
 Brilliant.
 Most religions of the world have a philosophy that includes some sort of life after death.
 Be it reincarnation or the existence of heaven and hell, many people hold to a belief that death is simply a doorway to another form of life.